The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/skill-overview.md

 ---
-title: Skill Overview
+title: RDM Skill Overview
 ---
 <!--StartFragment-->

-# Red Mage Skills Overview
+# Red Mage Skill Overview

 ### All skills are listed with their level 80 effects and potencies.